microsoft/promptflow/docs/how-to-guides/develop-a-tool/create-your-own-custom-strong-type-connection.md

   ```

 ## Develop a flow using package tools with custom strong type connections
-To develop a flow with package tools with custom strong type connections, follow these steps:
+To develop a flow using package tools with custom strong type connections, follow these steps:
 * Step1: Refer to the [create and use tool package](create-and-use-tool-package.md#create-custom-tool-package) to build and install your tool package in your local environment.
   > [!Note] Once the new tool package is installed in your local environment, a window reload is necessary.
 This action ensures that the new tools and custom strong type connections become visible and accessible.